iamkd09/iamkd09/README.md

 - **Healthstack**: A comprehensive online healthcare platform for tracking and sharing patient health records.
 - **Driver Drowsiness Detection**: A project using OpenCV and Keras to detect driver drowsiness.
+- **College ERP System**: An integrated management system for college administration using Python and Django.
 - **Online Food Ordering System**: A core PHP project with MySQL for managing food orders.

 ## 🌐 Connect with Me